jimhigson/oboe.js-dissertation/markdown/3_Background.md

 completes, fed by a connection that never closes.
 When the server wishes to push a message to the client it writes a new row to the table which is then noticed by Javascript monitoring the iframe on the client.
-More recently, **Websockets** is a new standard that builds a standardised streaming transport on top of HTTP's chunked mode.
+More recently, **Websockets** provides a standardised streaming transport on top of HTTP's chunked mode.
 Websockets requires browser implementation and cannot be retrofitted to older browsers through Javascript.
-Websockets is a promising technology but for the time being patchy support means it cannot be used without a suitable fallback.
+It is a promising technology but for the time being patchy support means it cannot be used without a suitable fallback.